Skip to content

 To add features to the repository follow the following procedure to setup a working development environment.

-Installation (Development)
+Installation

 Install the project and its dependencies to develop on the code.

-Step 1 - install flit:
+Step 1 - install uv

-Step 2 - install the development code:
+Step 2 - install project and dependencies

 Running tests